mayacalabria/FinalSoftDesProject/README.md

 ## To Install before use

 * $pip install -r Requirements.txt
-  * Requirements.txt can be found under \ /BeforeUse/Requirements.txt \
+  * Requirements.txt can be found under in the BeforeUse folder

 ## How to Run